shaungt1/shaungt1/README.md

 ### Latest Info:

-- 🔭 I’m currently working on RXJS API
+- 🔭 I’m currently working on an API for AR localization Using Bayes.
-- 💻 I’m currently learning Computer Data Science at USF.
+- 💻 I’m currently learning Computer Data Science at USF & Rasmussen.
 - 🚀 I’m looking to collaborate on with other content creators and developers.
 - 🤔 I’m looking for help with building a business AR application.
 - 💬 Ask me about Computers, Code, Women, Guitars, and Surfing.
 - 📫 How to reach me: [Email Me Here](shaun@webreactor.us)
-- 👾 Pronouns: Jedi Master
+- 👾 Pronouns: Jedi
-- ⚡ Fun fact: I played guitar in a very poular band and played Warp tour in 2007
+- ⚡ Fun fact: When I was in a band back in 2007 I got to play Warp Tour (lead guitar)!

 ## Code Languages and Tools: